STOP PROBLEMS BEFORE THEY START

 - Drain Care: Once a week, run hot water down the drain to help keep it free-flowing.

 - Faucets and Shower Heads: Switch to aerator faucets and low-flow showerheads, which can save hundreds of gallons of water a week.

 - Garbage Disposals: You can maximize the lifespan of your garbage disposal by using cold water when running it.
-Do not overload it, never disposing of things like bones, skins, large vegetables, corn husks, etc and avoiding using caustic drain cleaners since these chemicals can damage the drains.
+Do not overload it, never disposing of things like bones, skins, large vegetables, corn husks, etc. Also, you should avoid using caustic drain cleaners since these chemicals can damage the drains.

 - Kitchen Sink: Don’t rinse fats or cooking oils down your kitchen sink.
 Liquid fats can solidify in the cold pipes and create clogs.

 - Laundry: Wash full loads of laundry or use the appropriate load size selection cycle on the machine to help conserve water.
-Have stainless steel braided hoses installed on your washing machine?
-The traditional black rubber hoses found on washing machines are notorious for unexpectedly bursting, usually when no one is at home, and that may cause a massive leak of up to five gallons per minute.
+Do you have stainless steel braided hoses installed on your washing machine?
+You should — the traditional black rubber hoses found on washing machines are notorious for unexpectedly bursting, usually when no one is at home, and that may cause a massive leak of up to five gallons per minute.

 - Pipe Care: To prevent damage from frozen pipes, insulate any pipes in unheated or exterior walls.
-Plus, let water drip or trickle from faucets during extremely cold weather and open cabinet doors to help circulate warm air.
+Let water drip or trickle from faucets during extremely cold weather and open cabinet doors to help circulate warm air.

 - Plumbing Fixtures: Repair dripping faucets and leaking toilets.
 A faucet dripping at a rate of one drop per second wastes almost 2,800 gallons of water a year.
 A leaky toilet can waste over 73,000 gallons of water a year!